2026 in public domain: Australia

 In 2004 copyright in Australia changed from a "plus 50" law to a "plus 70" law, in line with the United States and the European Union.
 But the change was not made retroactive (unlike the 1995 change in the European Union which brought some (British and possibly other) authors back into copyright, especially those who died from 1925 to 1944).
 Hence, the work of an author who died before 1955 is normally in the public domain in Australia; but the copyright of authors was extended to 70 years after death for those who died in 1955 or later.
-2026 will be the first year since 2005 that new Australian authors come out of copyright, with those who died in 1955.
-Specific authors who will come out of copyright this year include Australian writer Charles Shaw and artists John Radecki and Antonio Dattilo Rubbo, in addition to all foreign authors listed in the "Life + 70 years" section above.
+2026 was the first year since 2005 that new Australian authors came out of copyright, with those who died in 1955.
+Specific Australian authors whose works entered the public domain this year include writer Charles Shaw and artists John Radecki and Antonio Dattilo Rubbo.

+Copyright for Australian newspaper content originally published in 1955 also expired on 1 January 2026, which now allows content from 1955 newspapers to be published on Trove, the National Library of Australia's online database.

 Canada

 In 2022, copyright in Canada changed from a "plus 50" law to a "plus 70" law, in line with the United States and the European Union.
-But the change was not made retroactive (unlike the 1995 change in the European Union which brought some (British and possibly other) authors back into copyright, especially those who died from 1925 to 1944).
+But the change, like Australia's before it, was not made retroactive.
 No more new Canadian authors will come out of copyright until 1 January 2043 (those who died in 1972).
 Crown copyright was not changed, thus any government works published in 1974 entered the public domain in 2025.